Your Shopify store might be your pride and joy, but how much traffic does it really get and how to increase organic traffic from Google Search?

 Basic Shopify SEO Checklist for Each Shopify Store

-If you’re unfamiliar with SEO for Shopify websites or don’t know how to boost your SEO efforts, don’t worry — here are some best practices to guide you on your way.
+If you’re unfamiliar with SEO optimization for Shopify websites or don’t know how to boost your SEO efforts, don’t worry — some Shopify SEO best practices to guide you on your way.
 Don’t forget these fundamental SEO steps when setting up a shop on Shopify and creating an online store!

 Though you can do a lot of different things to improve SEO on Shopify store, some basic elements of SEO optimization apply to all sites and can significantly impact your rankings.
 There’s no need to go overboard here.
 Incorporating these principles will help ensure that a search engine understands what your site is about and directs more traffic there.